spooozy/pet-phone-book/docs/ARCHITECTURE.md

 Given the navigation flow you have to understand what screen can open another one.

 - Upon opening, the app shows the “Contact List” screen.
-- Description of the navigation flow for the use case: a user can open the app and see the list of stored contacts (follow dashed light green arrows on scheme).
+- Description of the navigation flow for the use case: a user can open the app and see the list of stored contacts (follow dashed light green arrows on scheme):
     - pre-requisites: App is launched.
     - action (trigger): The application finishes loading.
     - result: The `"Contact List"` screen is displayed.
-- Description of the navigation flow for the use case: a user can close the app
+- Description of the navigation flow for the use case: a user can close the app:
     - pre-requisites: The app is open.
     - action (trigger): User performs a system action to close the app (e.g., swipes it away from the recent apps list).
     - result: The application process is terminated.
-- Description of the navigation flow for the use case: a user can open a screen where they can edit information about a specific contact (follow light purple arrows on scheme)
+- Description of the navigation flow for the use case: a user can open a screen where they can edit information about a specific contact (follow light purple arrows on scheme):
     - pre-requisites: User is on the `"Contact details"` screen.
     - action (trigger): Press the `"Edit Contact"` button.
     - result: Navigate to the `"Edit contact"` screen, which shows a form pre-filled with the current contact's data.
-- Description of the navigation flow for the use case: while looking at contact details, a user can go back to the full list of contacts (follow green arrows on scheme)
+- Description of the navigation flow for the use case: while looking at contact details, a user can go back to the full list of contacts (follow green arrows on scheme):
     - pre-requisites: User is on the `"Contact details"` screen.
     - action (trigger): Press the `"Back"` button.
     - result: Navigate to the `"Contact List"` screen.
-- Description of the navigation flow for the use case: a user can open a screen where they can add info about a new contact (follow yellow arrows on scheme)
+- Description of the navigation flow for the use case: a user can open a screen where they can add info about a new contact (follow yellow arrows on scheme):
     - pre-requisites: navigate to `"Contact List"` screen.
     - action (trigger): press the `"Create New Contact"` button.
     - result: navigate to the `"New Contact"` screen and show the screen with empty UI fields.
-- Description of the navigation flow for the use case: a user can cancel the process of creating of a new contact (follow purple arrows on scheme)
+- Description of the navigation flow for the use case: a user can cancel the process of creating of a new contact (follow purple arrows on scheme):
     - pre-requisites: User is on the `"New contact"` screen.
     - action (trigger): Press the `"Cancel"` button and confirm the cancellation.
     - result: Navigate back to the `"Contact List"` screen.
-- Description of the navigation flow for the use case: after the successful creation of a new contact, a user can see the details about the contact (follow orange arrows on scheme)
+- Description of the navigation flow for the use case: after the successful creation of a new contact, a user can see the details about the contact (follow orange arrows on scheme):
     - pre-requisites: User is on the `"New contact"` screen and has filled in the required fields.
     - action (trigger): Press the `"Save Contact"` button.
     - result: After the data is saved, navigate to the `"Contact details"` screen to show the information for the newly created contact.
-- Description of the navigation flow for the use case: a user can open a screen to see a details about the specific contact (follow red arrows on scheme)
+- Description of the navigation flow for the use case: a user can open a screen to see a details about the specific contact (follow red arrows on scheme):
     - pre-requisites: User is on the `"Contact List"` screen.
     - action (trigger): Tap on a specific contact in the list.
     - result: Navigate to the `"Contact details"` screen to show all stored information for the selected contact.
-- Description of the navigation flow for the use case: after the successful removing of existing contact, a user can see the full list of stored contacts [without the contact that was deleted] (follow light blue arrows on scheme)
+- Description of the navigation flow for the use case: after the successful removing of existing contact, a user can see the full list of stored contacts [without the contact that was deleted] (follow light blue arrows on scheme):
     - pre-requisites: User is on the `"Contact details"` screen.
     - action (trigger): Press the `"Delete Contact"` button and confirm the deletion.
     - result: Navigate to the `"Contact List"` screen.
 The list is updated and no longer shows the deleted contact.
-- Description of the navigation flow for the use case: a user can cancel a process of a deletion of the existing contact and open the contact details (follow yellow arrows on scheme)
+- Description of the navigation flow for the use case: a user can cancel a process of a deletion of the existing contact and open the contact details (follow yellow arrows on scheme):
     - pre-requisites: User has pressed the `"Delete Contact"` button on the `"Contact details"` screen and a confirmation dialog is shown.
     - action (trigger): Press the button to cancel the deletion (e.g., `"Cancel"` or `"No"`).
     - result: The confirmation dialog is dismissed, and the user remains on the `"Contact details"` screen.
-- Description of the navigation flow for the use case: a user can update an existing contact and open the contact details with the updated info (follow dashed magenta arrows on scheme)
+- Description of the navigation flow for the use case: a user can update an existing contact and open the contact details with the updated info (follow dashed magenta arrows on scheme):
     - pre-requisites: User is on the `"Edit contact"` screen and has changed some information.
     - action (trigger): Press the `"Save Contact"` button.
     - result: After the data is saved, navigate to the `"Contact details"` screen to show the updated information for the contact.
-- Description of the navigation flow for the use case: a user can cancel the process of updating of an existing contact (follow dark blue arrows on scheme)
+- Description of the navigation flow for the use case: a user can cancel the process of updating of an existing contact (follow dark blue arrows on scheme):
     - pre-requisites: User is on the `"Edit contact"` screen.
     - action (trigger): Press the `"Cancel"` button and confirm the cancellation.
     - result: Navigate back to the `"Contact details"` screen without saving any changes.